CROCS: A Two-Stage Clustering Framework for Behaviour-Centric Consumer Segmentation with Smart Meter Data: Discussion

 Secondly, while the popular min–max normalisation was adopted in this study to ensure that clustering emphasised shape rather than magnitude, a range of alternatives have been used throughout the literature --- yet there is little systematic understanding of when and why one should be preferred.
 Future research could therefore evaluate the suitability of different procedures within the CROCS framework, and develop recommendations for which procedures are most appropriate for particular applications.
 For instance, alternative schemes such as $z$-normalisation or unit-norm scaling \cite{Yerbury2024} may provide distinct advantages.
 Some form of selective normalisation could also prove beneficial --- for instance, clustering unnormalised DLPs (or DLPs extracted from normalised long time series) in the first stage, which could differentiate shapes associated with higher and lower consumption levels for individual consumers --- with normalisation applied only to prototypes in the second stage to enable comparisons between consumers.
 Relatedly, pre-binning consumers by overall consumption level and then performing clustering separately on consumers within each bin, as suggested by \cite{Toussaint2019,Toussaint2020}, could provide an effective pathway for scaling segmentation to many hundreds of thousands or even millions of consumers.

+Thirdly, the computational effort invested in stage one of CROCS yields consumer-level outputs that could support a range of analyses complementary to the system-level segmentation.
+The individualised RLS summaries provide a basis for targeted consumer-level analysis, such as detecting anomalous behavioural shifts arising from occupancy changes or the uptake of electric vehicles, PV or household batteries; identifying rebound effects in response to TOU tariff structures \cite{Yan2018}; or monitoring the success of demand-side interventions over time.
+Realising this potential represents a promising direction for future CROCS research.

-Thirdly, CROCS could be extended beyond segmentation by hybridising it with forecasting tasks.
-Stage one prototypes within consumers' RLSs provide natural primitives for next-day prediction, while stage two clusters could be utilised for aggregate-level forecasting.
-Sequence-based forecasting approaches such as Pattern Sequence Forecasting \cite{Martinez-Alvarez2011a,Martinez-Alvarez2008} or Markov-based forecasting \cite{Teeraratkul2018} could be applied to consumers' stage one cluster labels, providing additional utility from the computational effort invested in stage one clustering.
+In a similar vein, CROCS could be extended beyond segmentation by hybridising it with forecasting tasks.
+While stage two clusters could be utilised for aggregate-level forecasting \cite{Kim2023Time-seriesData,Auder2018,Li2016Short-TermBehavior,Quilumba2015b}, stage one prototypes also provide natural primitives for forecasting, with sequence-based approaches such as Pattern Sequence Forecasting \cite{Martinez-Alvarez2011a,Martinez-Alvarez2008} or Markov-based forecasting \cite{Teeraratkul2018} applicable to consumers' stage one cluster label sequences.
 Future research could compare the accuracy of such CROCS-informed forecasting with existing methods.
 In some applications, segmentation and forecasting may even serve as complementary goals, with this line of inquiry offering a pathway to integrate both within a single framework for operational use.